 Spinach is high in magnesium and according to research, magnesium has a considerable effect on lowering blood pressure.
 It acts by relaxing blood vessels, so the heart has to work less.
 This, in turn, reduces pressure on the walls of the vessels.
 Magnesium also helps cure calf muscle pain, which is a common complaint with those suffering from hypertension.

 This king of nuts is heart-friendly.
 Almonds contain mono unsaturated fats [the good cholesterol] and hence, do not harm your heart.
 They have cholesterol-lowering properties and also reduce the amount of bad cholesterol [LDL].
 In addition, these nuts contain high amounts of protein, fibre, calcium, magnesium and vitamin E. You could eat them plain or roasted; they also help in weight loss.

-Soy contains high levels of good-quality protein and B complex vitamins.
+Soy contains high levels of good-quality protein and B vitamins.
 It also has considerable amount of trace elements.
 It can be taken as soybeans, soy milk or tofu.
 It also plays a major role in preventing cardiovascular disease.

 As the Chinese say: It’s better to be deprived of food for three days, than to be deprived of tea for one.
 Especially, if the tea is green.
 What makes this tea better than the others is that it undergoes less oxidation during manufacturing.
 Green tea is useful in reducing the chances of blood vessel blockage due to cholesterol.
 It also has generous doses of anti-oxidants that arrest ageing.